h8d13/Vase/README.md

 # VaseOS
 A testing suite to run VMs and perform system installations.

-Supports installing arch KDE without a USB stick from an existing system.

 ## Usage

-1. Get the Arch ISO or login your existing install.
+### From an existing install

-2. Get the code from Github
+1. Get the code from Github

 `git clone https://github.com/h8d13/VaseOS`

-1. Check deps if not running from the USB
+2. Check deps if not running from the USB

 To check packages used by archinstall fork:

-`$ sudo ./hadebox/install -d`
+`$ sudo ./hade_box/install -d` then without `-d` to test TUI menu.

 It will output perhaps missing libs used in arch install and how to download them.

-2. Regular USB run

-Will launch a TUI menu for you to configure then format the disks.

-`$ sudo ./hadebox/install`
+3. Install to a target drive or create custom ISO !

+Overlay hade_box into an existing ISO or create your own installers.

-3. Testing suite from an existing install
+4. Testing suite from an existing install

 `$ sudo ./main` to install required.

-3.1 Start your first VMs
+5. Start your first VMs

 `$ sudo ./main -s` to start the menu.